juice500ml/juice500ml.github.io/_posts/2019-02-16-The-Essence-of-Object-Orientation.markdown

 # 4. Roles, Responsibilities, Collaborations
 - Overall quality depends on collaborations between objects, not on each object.
 Therefore, it is meaningless to think about states and behaviors without the context of collaborations.
 - Collaborations $\to$ Messages $\to$ Responsibilities
-	- Collaboration is a series of requests and reponses from a single initial request, which is to achieve a common goal.
+	- Collaboration is a series of requests and responses from a single initial request, which is to achieve a common goal.
-	- Callee recieves request from the caller, because callee has the ability and obligation to successfully respond.
+	- Callee receives request from the caller, because callee has the ability and obligation to successfully respond.
 Therefore, requests and responses (messages) define a responsibility that each object has to undertake.
 	- Responsibilities are a list of services and information, which forms a public interface.
 		- Doing (service, command): doing for oneself, or initialize/control others.
 		- Knowing (information, query): knowing/deriving from oneself (innate info), or knowing about related others.